redundies/DemoRepo/README.md

 # SETTING UP GITHUB
 On August 2021, Github decided to improve transfer security by preferring SSH over HTTPS.
 This is a guide on how to setup Git and Github on your KDE Neon User Edition 22.04.
 This will probably work with Ubuntu and other Ubuntu-based Linux Distributions. <br/>
 This tutorial assumes that you already have a Github Account, and has basic knowledge on creating repositories. <br/>
-> *Disclaimer: I am a hobbyist and self-taught developer.
+> :warning: Disclaimer<br/> * I am a hobbyist and self-taught developer.
 I am not responsible for any breakages on your computer.
 Follow along at your own risk.* <br/>

-### STEP 1: Create a Public Repository
+### :one: STEP 1: Create a Public Repository
 Create a Public Repository.
 Create a `README.md` file. <br/>

 ### STEP 2: Install Necessary OpenSSH Client & Packages